KarinReid/learningAutomation/README.md

 * Learn Java and selenium, utilising Alan Richardson's course (see Credits)
 * Incorporate tools / frameworks in order to practice what I am learning on current projects.
 These include:
     -   &#9989; JUnit tests (initially but switching) to Cucumber - in progress
-    -   &#9989; Cucumber archetype required for switching to Cucumber from JUnit
+    -   &#9989; Cucumber archetype required for switching from JUnit to Gherkin
     -   &#9989; Maven (initially but switching) to Gradle
     -   Gherkin
     -   Logging